TruebitProtocol/truebit-eth/README.md

 ```sh
 ipfs connect
 ```
 If your node didn't successfully connect to peers, try again in a few minutes.
 It takes some time for new addresses to propagate.
 Note that some registered nodes may be offline.
+You can use `ipfs id` to display your IPFS ID and `ipfs list` to display a list of all registered nodes.

 ## Logging sessions and command line execution